So you’re working your tail off as an entrepreneurial side-hustler and putting some serious blood, sweat, and tears into your projects.

 Video conferencing is cost-effective and keeps your mastermind group focused and engaged.

-Now that you have video conferencing covered, the next tool to consider is your hosting platform.
+Now that you have video conferencing covered, the next tool to consider is your website platform

-When you have everything organized and accessible from one location where members log into their exclusive membership sites, you provide your members with an increase in perceived value.
+When you have everything organized and accessible from one location where members can easily find you, you provide your members with an increase in perceived value.

 They actually feel like they’re getting more value by joining your group.